-In 1994, 2001, and 2008 Don received Individual Artist Fellowship Awards from the Maine Arts Commission.
-These fellowships are awarded for excellence in traditional arts and are highly sought.
+Don’s musicianship has earned him three Individual Artist Fellowship Awards (1994, 2001, 2008) from the Maine Arts Commission.
+These fellowships are awarded for excellence in traditional arts and are highly prized.
 They are given a maximum of 3 times to any one participant.
-Other awards include the Harold Carter Memorial award for country fiddling.
+He was also presented with the Harold Carter Memorial award for country fiddling.

 In addition to his musical performances, Don is a sought-after teacher of fiddle tunes and technique.
 He frequently instructs at fiddle camps, including Fiddle Tunes (Washington) and Fiddle Hell (Massachusetts), as well as Maine Fiddle Camp.
 He also actively fosters community music-making and appreciation of traditional music through his unique fiddle orchestra, Fiddle-icious.
 The orchestra grew from a series of group lessons Don offered in Portland, Maine, beginning in 2000.
 Participants in these lessons became the core of what has now become an orchestra of over 150 musicians, who play fiddle as well as accordion, mandolin, flute, guitar, banjo, saxophone, cello, and bass.
 Orchestra members can also learn stepdancing, and hone their singing and harmony skills in addition to working through an impressive syllabus of tunes each season.
 Each October, Fiddle-icious delights audiences across Maine with its infectious musicianship and good humor.

 Don is also an accomplished crafter of stringed musical instruments.
 He apprenticed under the noted luthier Jonathan Cooper, and has completed a number of distinctive, full-voiced instruments.
 His violins, violas, and cellos are prized by musicians across the country.
 During the past few years, Don has begun sharing his expertise and his violin shop with students interested in learning the craft.